calkit/calkit/README.md

 ## Why another tool/platform?

-Git, GitHub, DVC, Docker et al. are amazing tools/platforms, but their use involves multiple fairly difficult learning curves.
+Git, GitHub, DVC, Docker et al. are amazing tools/platforms, but their use involves multiple fairly difficult learning curves, and tying them together might mean developing something new for each project.
 Our goal is to provide a single tool and platform to unify all of these so that there is a single, gentle learning curve.
 However, it is not our goal to hide or replace these underlying components.